brucehahn/BruceHahn/content/author/admin/_index.md

 ---
 authors:
 - admin
-bio: Real Estate Appraiser specializing in the valuation of properties for tax appeal, estate and dissolution purposes in Diablo Country.
+bio: Real Estate Appraiser specializing in the valuation of properties for tax appeal, eminent domain, estate, and dissolution purposes in Diablo Country.
 education:
   courses:
 #  - course: PhD in Artificial Intelligence